First published on 14 Feb 2011. Updated on 18 Feb 2014.

-1. Those in search of someone who accessorises their vintage Ray Bans with kitsch tattoos should seek out the LuWow in Fitzroy.
+1. Plenty of amorous action going on at LuWOW.
 It’s tiki-tastic with thatched huts, a stuffed shark and go-go dancers in the back room.
 And fairly dark.
 The drinks are as tiki drinks should be: long, strong and complete with hilarious garnishes.
 If you can’t find something in those surrounds as a talking point, you may be in trouble.

-6. Perhaps you're after an epicurean who loves wine and can talk about it without sounding like a tosser, in which case head to Gerald's Bar in Carlton.
+3. Oh so you're actually looking for love?
+Perhaps you're after an epicurean who loves wine and can talk about it without sounding like a tosser?
+In which case head to Gerald's Bar in Carlton.
 It’s the sort of place where you can show up alone – many do, and the bartenders enjoy nothing better than meddling.
 So even if you’re shy, they’re likely to make introductions.
 Take a book and prop it up at the bar.

 4. Soul night at Cherry Bar in ACDC lane has oft been touted as a just-can't-miss fondling fountain.
 This is one for those seeking a guy with a little scruff on the chin or girls with a penchant for head scarves.
 Everyone here know at least three chords on the guitar.

 5. Kevin Bacon may be the central figure connecting all of Hollywood via six degrees of separation, but in Melbourne, it is a place, not a person that unites us all.
 That place is Yah Yah's.
 Talk to any stranger and we guarantee some mutual friends of yours have pashed on on Yah Yah's slightly sticky floors.
 For those without spouses to head home to, it's the cheap, low-key magnet that draws all to its bosom at 3am when everything else shuts.